chienchuanw/python-ithome/11_Functions/11_note.md

     print(find_even_numbers(10))
     ```

-### Function with Default Parameters
+### Function with Default Arguments

-We can also give parameters a default.
-So when invoke a function without passing an argument, the function will use the default value instead.
+We can also give a default argument.
+So when invoke a function without passing an argument, the function will use the default argument instead.

 ```py
 # Syntax